-Development will be permitted where it can be demonstrated:
+Development will be permitted where:

-- That is does not lead to significant adverse effects on health, the environment or amenity from polluting or malodorous emissions, or dust or smoke emissions to air; or - where a development is a sensitive end-use, that there will not be any significant adverse effects on health, the environment or amenity arising from existing poor air quality, as set by national objectives, targets and emission limits for pollutants, or sources of significant odour.
+- 1. It can be demonstrated that it does not lead to significant adverse effects on health, the environment or amenity from emissions to air; or - 2.
+Where a development is a sensitive end-use, that there will not be any significant adverse effects on health, the environment or amenity arising from existing poor air quality.